 An ancient fortified town on Cres Island, Lubenice’s roots lie a fantastic 4,000 years in the past.
 Historically, it used to be a very strategic town, referred to in ancient times as Hibernitia (a winter settlement).
 It remained a critical village well after the Roman Empire’s decline, into the Middle Ages and modern times.
 Several archaeological finds have proven their ancient roots, including a sarcophagus, Egyptian inscriptions, and several other objects such as amphora, jewelry, and coins.

 Nowadays, Lubenice is a small local village with about 40 buildings and no more than 30 permanent inhabitants.
 However, its millennia-long history and several architectural attractions make it a great destination and a logical inclusion on the tentative list of UNESCO World Heritage Sites in Croatia.

 Varazdin – Historic Nucleus And Old Town (Castle)

-Another fascinating place that might one day be world heritage is the historic old town of Varazdin.
+Another fascinating place that might one day be a world heritage is the historic old town of Varazdin.
 This gorgeous Old Town is extraordinary because it features a collection of buildings of various ages, including medieval, renaissance, and baroque.
-The proposed site includes the previously fortified inner town, the wide moat surrounding it, and the fortified Old Town sometimes referred to as the Castle.
+The proposed site includes the previously fortified inner town, the wide moat surrounding it, and the fortified Old Town, sometimes referred to as the Castle.